micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 (nefarious)  "Nefarious" is an adjective that describes someone or something that is wicked, evil, or morally wrong.
 It is often used to describe actions or activities that are considered to be unethical, corrupt, or harmful to others.
 #### [Return to Q Index](#section1)

-## <a name="question10"></a>Q10:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to".
-Storys
+## <a name="question10"></a>Q10:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，“mull over”, "with respect to". story-style

 #### A10:
    In the year 2150, during the Great Intergalactic War, a (dystopian) world where [charge late fees] remained a common practice, the fate of the battles would often [be a crapshoot].
 Soldiers [mull over] [take-out menus] from the automated battlefield kitchens, uncertain of what [to order in].
 Their choices were made [with respect to] the limited time they had before the next skirmish.